 Personalization.
 Mascot is one of the best ways to provide the element of direct communication and personal attention to users, which they usually appreciate.

 Stylistic support.
 Mascots being a highly flexible element can become a central part of the general style concept for the product.

 Consistency.
 Mascots applied in a user interface can become a sort of convention and support the general and harmonic perception of the whole interface rather than the set of separated screens.

 Aesthetic satisfaction.
-Mascot as an object of sophisticated artistic approach can become the feature supporting user’s need of aesthetic pleasure.
+Mascot as an object of a sophisticated artistic approach can become the feature supporting the user’s need for aesthetic pleasure.
 The pleasant-looking mascot is a good reason to make a choice in favor of a particular product in case it’s compared to the ones with the same functionality but less attractive graphic support.

 Efficient mascots should be based on thorough user research, analyzing needs, wishes and expectations of the target audience, and also an attentive study of the market environment to support the appropriate level of originality as the basis for effective design solutions.
 Therefore, efficient mascot should be:

 - looking good in different sizes and resolutions